College of Nursing Courses

 NURS 4980 Undergraduate Mentored Honors Research 1-5 hrs.

 Prerequisites: Nursing Honor Student Status.
 Enrolled in the OU Honors College.
 At least one semester of the baccalaureate program in nursing completed.
+May be repeated; maximum credit 5 hours.
 Students are integrated into Faculty member's research team with orientation and IRB training.
 Practicum experiences may include exploration of the literature, data collection, data-entry or data-analysis with mentor.
 Periodic discussion groups with research mentors serve to integrate literature, methodologies and practicum experiences.

 Course Component